Date: 29 November 2019

 Conference Summary: NATO Eastern Flank Security.
 Baltic States and Poland

 An international conference on Poland’s partnership with the Baltic States was held on November 28 in Warsaw, Poland as a forum to discuss vital issues pertaining to defense and energy sector.
 At the event, representatives for five think tanks from Poland, Lithuania, Latvia and Estonia signed a joint declaration on the establishment of the Baltic Fund.
-The conference was organized by the Warsaw Institute and the editorial staff of the Warsaw Institute Review.
+The conference was organized by the Warsaw Institute and the editorial staff of the Warsaw Institute Review quarterly.

 The summit aimed to launch an expert debate over the current state of relations between Poland, Estonia, Lithuania and Latvia as well as prospects for their deepening.
 The attendees had an opportunity to listen to a keynote speech by Minister Piotr Naimski, who delivered his remarks on energy cooperation between Poland and the Baltic States.
 Among the participants were diplomats, eminent experts, as well as representatives for think tanks, media, state administration and the business world.
 The event aroused the profound interest of members of nearly 40 foreign diplomatic missions to Poland.